NaN-tic/trydoc/doc/index.rst

 and ``:show_menu:`` is another option which toggle, for this screenshot, the menu to make it visible (by default, it is closed) and it expand the menu to show the specified menu item (it doesn't close previous opened menus).

+and ``:domain:`` option must to be a valid Tryton domain.
+It will be appended to the URL to open the propper window what will force the values of fields in domain.

+.. warning:: All values in the domain must to be in quotes, even True/False.

 It also has all options of `image directive`_: alt, height, width, scale, align, name, target, class... the ``:class: CLASSLIST`` option adds the